Skip to content

 • LTO: Lithium Titanate Oxide

-Often, we hear that a product uses Lithium or Lithium-Ion batteries, this does not have any useful meaning of the chemistry used, but batteries mostly commonly referred to as Lithium or Lithium-Ion are NMC chemistry, but could also be older chemistries such as NCA, LCO or LMO.
-Each of these chemistries have very different characteristics, particularly with safety, then there's newer, better chemistry like LFP.
+Often, we hear that a product uses Lithium batteries, but this does not have any useful meaning of the chemistry used, it is fair to say batteries mostly commonly referred to as Lithium are Lithium-Ion NMC chemistry, but could also be older even more dangerous chemistries such as NCA, LCO or LMO.
+Each of these chemistries have very different characteristics, particularly with safety, then there's newer, better, safer chemistry like LFP.

 Thermal Runaway